Samfun75/libtorrent/docs/python_binding.rst

 globally or into a virtual environment.
 It can be imported and used just like any other Python package.

-The same linking principles apply as when just creating the wheel.
+The same linking and toolset configuration principles apply as when just creating the wheel.
 See the above section for more details.

 Building directly using Boost Build